Updated: Jan 30

-Put the skin in the soaked dal, add one tomato with the soaked dal and a ¼ tsp of salt, pressure cook for 3-4 whistles.
+Put the skin in the soak dal, add one tomato with the soak dal and a ¼ tsp of salt, pressure cook for 3-4 whistles.

-With the rest of the tomatoes make fresh tomato puree and keep aside.
+With the rest of the two tomatoes blend to make fresh tomato puree and keep aside.

-Meanwhile in a pan, heat the ghee and oil with fenugreek seeds on a low-medium heat, then add the mustard seeds, curry leaves, green split chillies, peanuts and kokum, sauté for 30 seconds.
+Meanwhile, in a pan heat the ghee and oil with fenugreek seeds on low-medium heat, then add the mustard seeds, curry leaves, green chillies, peanuts and kokum, sauté for 30 seconds.

 Then add cumin seeds, asafoetida, ¼ tsp turmeric powder, ¼ tsp red chilli powder, ¼ tsp coriander-cumin powder and dal masala powder, sauté for 30 seconds.

-Pour the fresh tomato puree, add the ginger paste, tomato puree, rest of the turmeric powder, red chilli powder, coriander-cumin powder, amchur powder, jaggery and salt with a ¼ cup of water.
-Mix well and bring it to a boil.
+Pour the fresh tomato puree, add the ginger paste, tomato puree, rest of the turmeric powder, red chilli powder, coriander-cumin powder, amchur powder, jaggery and salt with ¼ cup of water, mix well and bring it to a boil.

 By now the pressure cooker has cooled, with a hand blender, blend the cooked tuvar dal to a puree and strain in the tomato mixture, add 1½ cup of water and bring it to a boil, add the chopped coriander and simmer for 3-4 minutes.

 Enjoy hot with Chapati and rice!